kush-agra/Dynamic_Walls/README.md

 will be working on making it so that even the minor tweaking is not needed for customisability

 **P.S:** one can also use a software like [GeekTool](https://www.tynsoe.org/v2/geektool/) instead of setting up a cronjob in 3<sup>rd</sup> step

+**P.P.S** To remove simply open the job list with nano like in third step and erase the line and save